-European Commission > Research > Headlines

-European Research Headlines

-EARTH SCIENCES

-Ice structure s show mysteries of f universe

--- --------------- -------- ----------- ---- ------------

-Your vote Results 4/5 (1 votes) More information:

-• ESF

-Very cold ice films on interstellar dust particles are found in the universe but detailed information about the films' structure is not readily available, scientists say.
-Now state-of-the-art technology is giving researchers a heads- up to create ice films in cold conditions similar to those found in outer space, and examine the molecular organisation.
-This will give them the clues needed to shed light on various intriguing questions including abiogenesis.
+Very cold ice films on interstellar dust particles are found in the universe but detailed information about the films' structure has not been readily available, scientists say.
+Now, state-of-the-art technology is giving researchers a chance to create ice films in cold conditions similar to those found in outer space, and to examine their molecular organisation.
+This will give them clues to help them understand various intriguing questions including abiogenesis, the origins of life on Earth.

-Andalusian Institute for

-Earth Sciences